 gyre and gimble in the wabe

 And the mome raths outgrabe.’

 From ‘Jabberwocky’ by Lewis Carroll

-noisily bringing their goats to market, their chickens, their pigeons in woven crates, their ferrets, their jams, chutneys, cheeses, gee-gaws and such like to sell on this particular day.
+goats to market, their chickens, their pigeons in woven crates, their ferrets, their jams, chutneys, cheeses, gee-gaws and such like to sell on this particular day.
 For as everyone knew, there was never a gathering like it save for occasions such as these.

 And it was not to be missed by anyone with half a whit of sense or a vaguely commercial streak or just some idle curiosity and in need of goodly cheer.
 Goodly cheer, they were in the right place for that, Tom and the Friar, there in the recesses of The Angry

 Toad right now with a crew of cronies to left and right holding the bar up and giving forth much opinion on the day’s events.
-Those that were due in some short time and that they wouldn’t be missing for all the world as long as they
+Those that were due in some short time and that they wouldn’t be missing for all the world as long as they could find

 surveyed the jolly man’s robe.
 Thinking to himself that a new one must be found and soonish lest come Mickletide, whenever that was, the man would be in tatters exposing flesh that hadn’t seen the light of day for possibly years.
 And that